kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

       }
     }

-Here, we make only two repeats instead of the unlimited loop we see in the sheet music.
+Here, we make only one repeat instead of the unlimited loop we see in the sheet music.
 The function `playSound` is is a method that plays a buffer at a specified time, as follows: